 Eating disorders are complex mental health issues that do not discriminate – it can affect anyone, regardless of age, sex or race.
 There are different types of eating disorders that either lead people to overeat, starve themselves, or adopt unhealthy behaviours concerning food intake and body weight.

-At Lauren Moore Counselling, I specialise in helping patients suffering from eating disorders by determining its cause, and offering professional and compassionate guidance on their journey towards recovery.
-I have worked with several patients over the years and feel with the right support, these disorders can be triumphed.
+At Lauren Moore Counselling, we specialise in helping patients suffering from eating disorders by determining its cause, and offering professional and compassionate guidance on their journey towards recovery. we have worked with several patients over the years and feel with the right support, these disorders can be triumphed.

 Drop us a Line

 The most common eating disorders known today are: